twalker/l10n/README.md

     });

 ###Goals

 * Keep hard-coded text out of functional js.
 * Be asynchronous and not block rendering (use promises).
-* Client does not fetch text of different cultures.
+* Client does not fetch text/scripts for cultures other than the current culture.
-* Use sessionStorage when available.
+* Cache with sessionStorage remembered promises.
 * Be portable: server agnostic, easily added to custom namespace

 ###Dependencies